Smokey Yunick Fiero

 (Note: We have recently added some additional publications from Popular Mechanics and others at the bottom of this page.)

-Our Feature Cars are generally some exotic or very beautiful examples of top Classic Cars this example is not one of those.
-It is unique and very important to the hobby but it will never stand out in a parking lot.
+Our Feature Cars are generally some exotic or exquisite examples of top Classic Cars this example is not one of those.
+It is unique and very important to the hobby, but it will never stand out in a parking lot.
 The difference is under the hood and in its history.
 It is a Smokey Yunick Research and Development Hot Vapor Fiero.
 Smokey spent decades working on the Hot Vapor Engine.
-It has been tested by many, including Hot Rod Magazine; it has been called a fake; it has been said that it doesn’t exist and it has been called the solution to all of our high gas prices.
+It has been tested by many, including Hot Rod Magazine; it has been called a fake; some say that it doesn’t exist and it has been called the solution to all of our high gas prices.
 You can do your own research on the Internet and in books and reach your own conclusions.
 (To read more about Smokey Yunick on our site Click Here.)

-Hot Rod Magazine has done at least two articles on this car and both can be found reproduced hear at the bottom of this page.
+Hot Rod Magazine has done at least two articles on this car and both can be found reproduced here at the bottom of this page.
 The most recent was in the September 2010 publication.

-Since this original web site post was published the Smokey Yunick Fiero has relocated to the Don Garlits Drag Racing and Car Museum in Ocala Florida.
-If you are in the area stop in and see it for yourself.
+Since this original web site post was published, the Smokey Yunick Fiero has moved to the Don Garlits Drag Racing and Car Museum in Ocala Florida.
+If you are in the area, stop in and see it for yourself.

 This life size photo of Smokey Yunick watches over Tony as he works his own mechanical magic.